 All safari activities will be carried out with social distancing in mind.

-We book our guests at hotels and lodges where preventative measures against COVID 19 have been properly put in place and are observed.
+We book our guests at hotels and lodges where preventive measures against COVID-19 have been properly put in place and are observed.

 Our drivers/guides have received briefing on how to keep themselves and the safari vehicles sanitized at all times.
 All vehicles have a sufficient supply of sanitizing solution and a pack of hand wipes.
 Additionally all our guides/drivers will be wearing masks throughout the safari.